doyun421/AI/README.md

         how to earn more than 900 a month in Korea. or how to go a company such as intel, tesla, etc. in korea as usa part. not korean branches. how to build a business with small money.

+        how to eat healthier than before. eat happily.